Emergency Treatment for Children and Adults

-We have three very experienced doctors, including one surgical specialist, to handle your emergency.
+We have three very experienced doctors, including one surgical specialist, to handle your dental emergency and urgent care needs.
 Whether you need an extraction, a root canal, a crown, or an implant, we care, and we have the experience to take away your pain.

 Tooth loss from trauma can often be saved